ONSdigital/dp/training/platform-services/PLATFORM.md

 Platform Services
 ===========================

-Platform services allow us to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
+Platform services allow us to develop, run and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
 This documentation gives information on the platform services that we use to assist in deploying and monitoring applications.

 ## Prerequisites